cjhnbls/pipelinedb-doc-cn/sliding-windows.rst

 **step_factor**

-  An integer between 1 and 50 that specifices the size of a sliding-window step as a percentage of window size given by **max_age**.
+  An integer between 1 and 50 that specifices the size of a sliding-window step as a percentage of window size given by **sw**.
 A smaller **step_factor** will provide more granularity in terms of when data goes out of window, at the cost of larger on-disk materialization table size.
 A larger **step_factor** will reduce on-disk materialization table size at the expense of less out-of-window granularity.

-Here's an example of using **step_factor** in conjunction with **max_age** to aggregate over an hour with a step size of 30 minutes:
+Here's an example of using **step_factor** in conjunction with **sw** to aggregate over an hour with a step size of 30 minutes:

 .. code-block:: pipeline

-  CREATE CONTINUOUS VIEW hourly (WITH max_age = '1 hour', step_factor = 50)
+  CREATE CONTINUOUS VIEW hourly (WITH sw = '1 hour', step_factor = 50)
     AS SELECT COUNT(*) FROM stream;

 -----------------------------